GALLERIES ARE OPEN!

 TAKEOVER 2020! artists include Jodi Bentivegna, Michael Butler, Isadora Capraro, Franco Cuttica, Esly Escobar, Melinda Hackett, Erica-Lynn Huberty, Dinah Maxwell Smith, Miles Partington, and Kerry Sharkey-Miller

 Back by popular demand with 10 new artists-in-residence!
 Southampton Arts Center is thrilled to once again hand over the galleries to ten talented East End artists working in a variety of mediums.
 Each artist has been assigned their own space for a “pop-up” studio containing personal items that both comfort and inspire them to create.
 In addition to exhibiting completed pieces, the artists will be in residence in the galleries and their works-in-progress will be on view at all times.
-Completed works will be installed and the artists will have scheduled weekly studio time in the galleries from Thursday to Sunday, 12-6 PM to create new works in a wide variety of mediums.
-A schedule will be posted online each week so the public can plan visits accordingly.
-This gives guests the opportunity to visit repeatedly to view the progress of new works.
+Completed works will be installed and the artists will have weekly studio time in the galleries from Thursday to Sunday, 12-6 PM to create new works in a wide variety of mediums.
+Call 631.283.0967 x11 to check on the artists in-studio schedules.

 GALLERY HOURS: Thursday-Sunday, 12-6 PM